mshrestha789/IUD_v1/README.md

     * **Digital Filtering**: Implements a 4th-order IIR Low Pass Filter (Butterworth) to clean the received signal.
     * **Damage Index Calculation**: Automatically calculates the DI based on the normalized mean squared error between the current signal and the baseline.
 * **Status Indication**: Visual feedback via on-board LEDs to indicate system states (Ready, Triggered, Processing, Error).
-* **Serial Communication**: UART interface to trigger tests and report results to a PC or master controller.
+* **Serial Communication**: UART interface to trigger tests and report results to a PC or master controller using a command-based protocol.

 ## Hardware Requirements